PairHits program

 --frequency=value

-The maximum number of a key occurrences in the "first" sequence.
+The maximum number of a key occurrences in the “first” sequence.
 Frequent keys that occur more times will be skipped.
-Zero value means that all keys are considered irrespective of their frequency.
-Default value is 200.
+The zero value means that all keys are considered irrespective of their frequency.
+The default value is 200.

 -r filename